joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # Guarantees and Indemnities

-Guarantee is discharged within three months of the Permitted Acquisition completing;
+guarantee is discharged within three months of the Permitted Acquisition completing;

 - (h) any guarantee or indemnity given in the ordinary course of the documentation of an acquisition or disposal transaction which is a Permitted Acquisition or Permitted Disposal which guarantee or indemnity is in a customary form and subject to customary limitations;
 - (i) any guarantee or indemnity (other than a guarantee of Financial Indebtedness) entered into by an Obligor under any contract entered into in the ordinary course of business of the Group on or before the Closing Date, or thereafter in the ordinary course of business (excluding, for the avoidance of doubt, with any Investor);